berkansezer77/home-assistant/custom-cards/unavailable-entities/README.md

 [Sensor Code ](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/unavailable-entities/unavailable-entities-sensor.yaml)

-2 - You have to create and ignore Group.
+2 - You have to create an ignore Group.
 If you have a seperate group.yaml file copy and paste the code down below to your group.yaml file.

 ignored_entities:
   entities: